nuklehon/wemanity/README.md

 - Backstage passes to a TAFKAL80ETC concert

 Only these seems to have specific "update rules".
 We should have test cases for them + one for the default behavior.

+#### Result

+We cover 100% of the existing class GildedRose and we extract a bunch of test cases.
+See *test/resources/item-properties*.
+>> Don't know yet what to do with Conjured items.

+### Refactoring of the existing class

+Now that we have all our tests, we can modify the class without being afraid of breaking something.